The Landscape of Computing Symmetric $n$-Variable Functions with $2n$ Cards: Introduction

 \section{Introduction}

 Secure multi-party computation involves computing the output value of a particular function with inputs from different parties, while keeping the input values secret.
-Secure multi-party computation using a physical deck of cards, often called \textit{card-based cryptography}, has been a subject of research since the \textit{five-card trick} was introduced by den Boer \cite{denboer} in 1987.
-This area has recently gained interest from researchers and has been extensively studied during the past decade.
+Secure multi-party computation using a physical deck of cards, often called \textit{card-based cryptography}, has been a subject of research since the \textit{five-card trick} was introduced by den Boer \cite{denboer} in 1989.
+This area has gained interest from researchers and has been extensively studied during the past decade \cite{landscape}.

-The five-card trick can securely compute a logical AND function of two input bits using five cards: two cards to encode each bit, and one additional helping card.
-Typically, each bit is encoded by the order of a black card \mybox{$\clubsuit$} and a red card \mybox{$\heartsuit$}; a bit 0 is represented by a commitment \mybox{$\clubsuit$}\mybox{$\heartsuit$}, and bit 1 is represented by a commitment \mybox{$\heartsuit$}\mybox{$\clubsuit$}.
+Typically, each input bit is encoded by an order of a black card \mybox{$\clubsuit$} and a red card \mybox{$\heartsuit$}; a bit 0 is represented by a \textit{commitment} \hbox{\mybox{$\clubsuit$}\mybox{$\heartsuit$}}, and bit 1 by a commitment \hbox{\mybox{$\heartsuit$}\mybox{$\clubsuit$}}.
+The five-card trick can compute a logical AND function of two input bits using five cards: two cards for a commitment of each bit, and one additional helping card.
 Later, Mizuki et al. \cite{mizuki12} showed that the two-variable AND function can be computed with only four cards, using no helping card.

 Besides the AND function, protocols to compute various other Boolean functions have also been developed.
 As each input bit is encoded by two cards, computing an $n$-variable Boolean function requires at least $2n$ cards.
-It is a challenging work to find card-minimal protocols that use exactly $2n$ cards.
+A challenging work is to develop card-minimal protocols that use exactly $2n$ cards.